 Why Morning Routines Are Especially Key In Sobriety

-Mornings set the tone for your entire day, so it is critically important that you establish a routine that is going to energize you and get you in the right mindset to tackle whatever it is you got going on.
+Mornings set the tone for your entire day, so it is critically important that you establish a routine that is going to energize you and get you in the right mindset to tackle the day.

 What’s that?
 You HATE mornings?
 The snooze button is your friend?

 Not anymore, champ!

 I am a reformed snooze button junkie.
 I used to hit that thing five or six times every morning and had to set my alarm about 45 minutes ahead of my scheduled wake-up time as a way to protect myself from myself.

 Sleep inertia is that groggy “don’t make me do this” feeling you get when you wake up in the morning.
 It lasts anywhere from 15-30 minutes.

 However, if you wake up too early in a sleep cycle or in the middle of a deep sleep cycle, that grogginess can last between two to four hours.
 That’s your entire morning shot to shit.

 Guess what happens to your body when you hit snooze.